![]() Reference Sitmap |

 Related resources:

-● Statement from Dr. Suzanne Strasberg, President of the Ontario Medical Association.
-October 2009.
-H1N1 vaccination program.
+Statement from Dr. Suzanne Strasberg, President of the Ontario Medical Association.
+News Provided by Ontario Medical Association, 29 Oct, 2009, 16:28 ET.
+Doctors Ready to Give Vaccine.